jaybcee/Instagram-Clone/README.md

 * Vue.js

 ## How to run
-You need Go, Node and Docker installed and running.
+You need Go, Node and Docker (`docker-machine restart` and VirtualBox VM of Docker running) installed and running.

 Then, in your goroot directory: